Master of Arts in Teacher Leadership

 Graduates of the Master of Arts in Teaching, Teacher Leadership program will:

-Outcome 4: Develop a foundational understanding of education policy, including how policies are created, implemented, and modified, and how teachers can work to inform broad based changes.
+- Develop practical action plans founded in an understanding of the decision-making process in education, including how policies are created, implemented, and modified, and how teachers can work to inform broad based changes.

 Gwendolyn Bass, Ed.D., University of Massachusetts Amherst